 Phyllis Gebauer Scholarship in Writing

 Deadline: March 1st

 Endowed by a long-time National Press Club member, the Richard G. Zimmerman Scholarship awards $5,000 yearly to one college-bound high school senior who’s following their writing passion into higher education.
 Selected scholars must be admitted to accredited four-year U.S. colleges, declare a journalism major, maintain full-time enrollment with a 3.0 GPA or better, and have unmet financial need.
-Applications are incomplete without three work samples, three recommendation letters, FAFSA forms, and transcript copies.
+Applications for these scholarships for writers are incomplete without three work samples, three recommendation letters, FAFSA forms, and transcript copies.

 Richard G. Zimmerman Scholarship

 Biannually, the Society of Children’s Book Writers and Illustrators offers unpublished amateurs the Student Writer Scholarship with full-tuition to the SCBWI Conference.
 Deserving recipients are at least 18 years old, United States citizens, full-time college university students studying English or creative writing, and not under contract.
 Electronic applications should income a five-page manuscript, proof of enrollment, writing synopsis, and English professor recommendation.

 4727 Wilshire Blvd.
 Suite 301